p-stojkovski/learning-notes/courses/Getting Started: Solution Architecture.md

   1. Point to point message channel (A => message channel <- B), using stream or queue
   2. Pub/Sub message channel (A -> msg bus <- B, C subscribe and receive copy of that msg)
   ![image](https://github.com/p-stojkovski/learning-notes/assets/3589356/670fece6-823e-4156-b291-be99f54b6dcc)

+### Messaging and Reactive System Designs
+- Embracing async communication is powerfull tool when builing large scale distributed systems.
+- Lower coupling and higher cohesion
+- Reactive system design
+- Messages are stored on the channel until a point in which they are processed.
+- Without proper documentation, it is difficult to tackle issues and debug the system.
+- Async commununication can make it difficult to determine caouse and effect.
+- Challenge of consistency.
+How consistent is the date between components?
+It can take time to reach the event to the component.
+- There are two types of consistency:
+  1. Eventual consistency
+  2. Strong consistency
+- Use publish subscribe to communicate between business domains or teams!

+### Architect for failure
+- Architecting for failure are most important considirations you are making when builing a system.
+- When designing, constantly ask yourself what happens if X component fails.
+What if team pushesh a release that contains a bug, or introduce latency.
+- Strategies to mitigate potential failures:
+  1. Embrace async communication
+  2. If sync communication is needed, use retry (exponential) or backup strategy with circuit braker (inform you that external system is offline).

+- "Its not the boxes you need to worry about on an architecture diagram, it's the lines!"

 ### Reccomended read: